sergiu-burlacu/sergiu-burlacu/content/publication/cpo1/index.md

 ---
-title: "Blinded by worries: sin taxes and demand for temptation under financial worries (Theory and Decision)"
+title: "The cost of a vowel: How the gender-marked job title affects ratings of female lawyers.
+Economics Letters"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Austėja Kažemekaitytė
+- Dominique Cappellett
-- Piero Ronzani
+- Sonia Marzadro
-- Lucia Savadori
+- Alessandro Tondini

 # Author notes (optional)
 # author_notes: